 Question: Hi – I notice you say that satan is still being held in heaven by angel Michael, how does that compare to Christ’s words when He said He SAW satan fall from heaven like lightning?
 It must have happened earlier then than the END time?
 Please, I’d like to hear some on this matter.
 Thank you

-Answer: Great observation Ryno and thank you for the question.
+Answer: Thank you for the question Ryno.
 When we study our Father’s Word we need to ensure we carefully follow the time sequence and subject of the Scriptures.
 We need to understand where we are Biblically and historically speaking.

-For example, we know Satan was literally in the Garden of Eden and then in Job 1:7; 2:2 we are told Satan went,
+For example, we know Satan was literally in the Garden of Eden.
+Then in Job 1:7; 2:2 we learn Satan went,

 “To and fro in the earth, and from walking up and down in it“